kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/routes/routing_features/transformations/_index.md

 the request/response.
 Please note that **only one of them may be set**, otherwise Gloo will reject the `transformationTemplate`.
 {{% /notice %}}

-Let's go ahead and describe each one of these attribute in detail.
+Let's go ahead and describe each one of these attributes in detail.

 ##### parseBodyBehavior
 This attribute determines how the request/response body will be parsed and can have one of two values: